DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

  For my friend I needed to tell my friend what features each component would have and for him to code (I don't like to code and don't know how to code).

- List might have changed due to me changing features and deleting some components.
+ List might have changed due to me changing features and deleting some components (I am still changing and switching components (Mainly capacitors and resistors)).

  - Potentiometer - Controls volume directly by connecting between DAC and AMP.
  - Rotary Encoder - Controls the BPM amount with how much you twist.